 No, it doesn't.
 YHWH (Yahweh) outlined for us in Leviticus what He considered "clean" and "unclean."
 How does eating at your unbelieving cousin Joe's house suddenly reverse that?
 How did the death of Yeshua reverse that?
-He was our final SIN sacrifice who - contrary to popular belief - NEVER negated His Father's Divine Instructions in Righteousness (Torah).
+His divine blood atoned for our SINS - it didn't negate his Father's Divine Instructions in Righteousness (Torah) in any way!

-The answer is: It didn't.
-Yeshua Himself ate only kosher foods.
+Yeshua, our Messiah, ate only "clean" foods.
 You never see anything in the Bible that suggests otherwise.
-Let's take a look at "the short answer" from an excerpt from Welker's book, "Should Christians be Torah Observant?"....
+Let's take a look at "the short answer" from an excerpt from Carmen Welker's book, "Should Christians be Torah Observant?"....

 "Unclean" animals/birds/fish are those that are carnivorous, those that are scavengers, those that eat roadkill and whatever they can scrounge, and those that eat dead things off the bottom of the ocean floor.
 YHWH wants His people to be "clean" from the inside-out, in thought, word and deed...Eating the "garbage disposals" of the world not only makes our insides filthy, but also serves to cause us to be disobedient to God!
 The bottom line is: God commanded us NOT to eat "unclean" things.
 (This Wikipedia article contains some valuable info concerning the "kosher" issue.)